-Planning permission has been submitted for a 7,557m2 Health and Life Sciences Building at the University of Reading, which includes of one of the largest teaching labs in the UK.
+Planning permission has been achieved for a 7,557m2 Health and Life Sciences Building at the University of Reading, which includes of one of the largest teaching labs in the UK.

 The project will consolidate the existing School of Biological Sciences, which is currently hosted in six buildings across the Whiteknights campus, allowing more efficient use of resources and greater collaboration in research and learning.

 Over four floors, the £50m state of the art facility will consist of wet and dry research laboratories, a bio resource unit, teaching facilities, collaborative working areas, office space and a café space, whilst the atrium will come to life with the showcase of the Cole Museum of Zoology, features of which include an Indian elephant and false killer whale skeleton.